 The New Opportunity: Citation Traffic

 Here's where the story turns.
-Sites that are cited as sources within AI Overviews don't lose traffic — they gain it.
-The data shows a 35% increase in organic clicks for cited sources compared to uncited competitors at the same ranking position.
+Brands that are cited as sources within AI Overviews don't lose — they gain.
+Seer's data shows 35% higher organic CTR (and 91% higher paid CTR) when your brand is cited in the AI Overview (Seer Interactive, September 2025).

 This is the fundamental shift in strategy: